queso/joshowens.dev/content/blog/2019-06-05--changing-code-culture/index.md

 At the end of this particular cycle of Code Review Club, we had grown from 4 people to 30+ people from many teams.
 Discussions around solutions shown on screen were illuminating on how to write great Kotlin code.
 People also started sharing about how they were writing their services in Kotlin, and other teams got interested in doing that.
 The organization started organically, moving to Kotlin for backend services.

-Positive outcomes: People got better at reading code, explaining the code, and the organization started moving towards Kotlin.
+**Positive outcomes**: People got better at reading code, explaining the code, and the organization started moving towards Kotlin.

-Things to watch out for: Check with a manager and make sure they are ok with this type of meeting.
+**Things to watch out for**: Check with a manager and make sure they are ok with this type of meeting.
 The management may not want to push switching technology.

 ## Weekly team huddles

 If you want to push a team to function well, give them time and space to meet weekly.
 The team can talk about what is going on in the code base.
 I move around from team to team every 6 months, so I've seen this particular type of meeting both fail and succeed.

 The point of this activity is to gather a team of devs and give them time to talk.
 Time to discuss standards they want to set up, practices they want to follow and do actual whole team code reviews.
-I've used this meeting to talk about things like; how to rebase with git, how to do a constructive code review for a pull request, and we've conducted live code reviews as a whole team.
-We also use this time to talk about tech debt and how we want to approach removing that tech debt.
+I've used this meeting to talk about things like;

+- How to rebase with git
+- How to do a constructive code review for a pull request
+- Conducted live code reviews as a whole team
+- Discuss tech debt
+- Create 'tech tasks' that devs want in the backlog

 This meeting is where ideas are planted, and they continue to grow in the developers' minds as they leave the room and go about work for the rest of the week.
 On one team, these meetings led to us create a new PR approval process, a new npm release process, and a11y testing in the pipeline.

-Positive outcomes: Teams have time to discover and remove tech debt.
+**Positive outcomes**: Teams have time to discover and remove tech debt.
 Code quality went up in ways that we measured in the pipeline.

-Things to watch out for: Make sure you establish ground rules on not talking over people.
+**Things to watch out for**: Make sure you establish ground rules on not talking over people.
 We also had a rule that you needed to come prepared for things you want to bring up.

 ## TLDR